NexoShez/NexoShez/README.md

 yo im Nexo, you can call me nex or nexi

 # what do i do???
-i like to specialize in UI when it comes to making games\n im decent at 3d modeling (sometimes)\n i code in py & rlua\n i make art\n im usually lazy\n i vc alot or want to vc alot\n
+i like to specialize in UI when it comes to making games im decent at 3d modeling (sometimes) i code in py & rlua i make art im usually lazy i vc alot or want to vc alot

 # socials and other
 join my discord: